GianGisin/defic/GRAMMAR.md

 ### delimiters
 - brackets, indicating precedence of an operation `(a + b) * c`
 - brackets, indicating the arguments passed to a function `SUM(A1:A5)`
+- colon, indicating a range of cells: `A1:A5`